Automattic/jetpack/readme.txt

 **Enhancements**

+* Connection flow: remove some of the text from the connection prompt.
 * Image CDN: check for local file upload before processing post images.
 * Recurring Payments: add an alignment option to the button.